GeorgeBeasleyJr/actionrc-ecommerce/README.md

 ## The Project in a Nutshell

 This is a Mock Ecommerce Website which uses Firebase to store the data.

 # actionrc-ecommerce

+I made some modifications like using a JSON file to store the Home page data.
+I also created an RC ecommerce website using pictures from Google.